delucca/template/doc/guides/contributing/pull-requests.md

 ### Step 10: Opening the pull request

-From within GitHub, opening a new Pull Request will present you with a [pull request template][pull-request-template].
+From within GitHub, opening a new pull request will present you with a [pull request template][pull-request-template].
 Please try to do your best at filling out the details, but feel free to skip parts if you're not sure what to put.

-Once opened, Pull Requests are usually reviewed within a few days.
+Once opened, pull requests are usually reviewed within a few days.

 ### Step 11: Discuss and update

-You will probably get feedback or requests for changes to your Pull Request.
+You will probably get feedback or requests for changes to your pull request.
 This is a big part of the submission process so don't be discouraged!
-Some contributors may sign off on the Pull Request right away, others may have more detailed comments or feedback.
+Some contributors may sign off on the pull request right away, others may have more detailed comments or feedback.
 This is a necessary part of the process in order to evaluate whether the changes are correct and necessary.

-To make changes to an existing Pull Request, make the changes to your local branch, add a new commit with those changes, and push those to your fork.
-GitHub will automatically update the Pull Request.
+To make changes to an existing pull request, make the changes to your local branch, add a new commit with those changes, and push those to your fork.
+GitHub will automatically update the pull request.

 ```shell
 git add my/changed/files